apache/dolphinscheduler-website/community/en-us/development/document.md

 ### The document environment.

-The DolphinScheduler website is supported by [docsite](https://github.com/txd-team/docsite)
+The DolphinScheduler website is supported by [docsite](https://github.com/chengshiwen/docsite-ext)

-If your docsite version is below "1.3.3", upgrade to "1.3.3".

-Make sure that your node version is 10.x, docsite does not yet support versions higher than 10.x.
+Make sure that your node version is 10+, docsite does not yet support versions higher than 10.x.

 ### Document build guide.

-1. Run the "npm install docsite-g" installation development tool.
+1. Run `npm install` in the root directory to install the dependencies.

-2. Run "npm i" in the root directory to install the dependencies.
+2. Run `npm run start` in the root directory to start a local server, you will see the website in 'http://127.0.0.1:8080'.

-3. Running "docsite start" under the root folder starts the local server, which will allow you to access http://127.0.0.1:8080.

-4. Run "docsite build" to generate the source code for the document site.
+3. Run `npm run build` to build source code into dist directory.

-5. Verify your changes locally: `python -m SimpleHTTPServer 8000`, when python is version 3, use: `python3 - m http.server 8000`.
+4. Verify your change locally: `python -m SimpleHTTPServer 8000`, when your python version is 3 use :`python3 -m http.server 8000` instead.

-If the latest version of node is installed locally, consider using "nvm" to allow different versions of node to run on your computer.
+If the latest version of node is installed locally, consider using `nvm` to allow different versions of `node` to run on your computer.

 1. Refer to the [Instructions](http://nvm.sh) to install nvm.

-2. Run “nvm install v10.23.1” to install node v10.
+2. Run `nvm install v10.23.1` to install node v10.

-3. Run “nvm use v10.23.1” to switch the current working environment to node v10.
+3. Run `nvm use v10.23.1` to switch the current working environment to node v10.

-4. Run `npm install docsite -g`

 Now you can run and build the website in your local environment.